 This year we have developed educational materials including a Quest t-shirt with original artwork featuring a blue jay in an oak tree holding an acorn which we are using to discuss the old connection between Jays and oaks, birds and forests.
 Participants will learn about the importance of forests for some bird populations and the many unseen aspects of a forest that help birds thrive.
 These materials will have lasting educational value for teachers, students, and the general public.
 Live birds, including owls, will be at the park.
 The $15 fee per participant helps to defray the cost of lunch, T-shirts, prizes etc.

 More information and registration forms will be posted to the Gloucester County Nature Club’s website at www.gcnatureclub.org.
-For more information, join a team or reserve a seat on the bus, contact Brian Hayes at firstname.lastname@example.org or 856.649.8723.
+For more information, join a team or reserve a seat on the bus, contact Brian Hayes at email@example.com or 856.649.8723 (note new email address and phone number).
 Participants are encouraged to attend any of a series of free field trainings in the evenings, mornings and weekends before the Quest.

 You say you don't know one bird from another?
 The Gloucester County Nature Club offers a series of training sessions leading up to the event itself to teach you everything from the basics of bird watching to gardening for nature.
 These trainings are worthwhile even if you already know how to identify birds.
 They can help you discover the natural places of Gloucester County as well.
 During the trainings you will visit some of the many local places where you can enjoy nature anytime of the year.
 These locations are perfect for photography of animals and plants of Gloucester County.